oliviermbida/cicd-kubernetes/README.md

           value: "$DB_PASSWORD"

+This command will return environment variables inside the pods:

 `kubectl exec $(kubectl get pod -l app=notebook-acbd4e1 -o name | head -n 1) -- env`

+As you can see below for example the DB_HOST env is set to the AWS RDS postgress launched with `scripts/deploy_rds.sh`

 ![Envs inside pod](docs/images/Production_env_inside_pod.png)